William Thomas Turner: Personal life

-Turner received the nickname Bowler Bill, for his custom of buying a brand new bowler hat upon taking command of a ship and wearing this hat on ship's business.
+Turner received the nickname "Bowler Bill", for his custom of buying a brand new bowler hat upon taking command of a ship and wearing this hat on ship's business.

-Turner married his cousin, Alice Elizabeth Hitching, on 31 August 1883.
+Turner married Alice Elizabeth Hitching, on 31 August 1883.
 They lived together in Manchester and had two sons, Percy Wilfred (born 1885) and Norman Henry (born 1893).
 Alice moved out in 1903 with Turner's sons, when the couple separated.
-They remained separated for the rest of their lives, and Turner lived with his housekeeper and companion Miss Mabel Every.
+They remained separated for the rest of their lives but never divorced, and Turner lived with his housekeeper and companion Miss Mabel Every.
 Alice emigrated with Turner's sons to Australia in 1915, following the Admiralty's inquiry, and subsequently relocated to Canada at an unknown date.
 Without knowing his sons had relocated to Canada with Alice, Turner went in search of them upon being diagnosed with intestinal cancer.
 In November 1919, Turner retired, telling Mabel, "All I want now is a quiet life."
 It was at this time he was awarded the O.B.E. at the behest of the Chairman of the Cunard Line.

-Turner died of intestinal cancer on 23 June 1933.
+Turner died of intestinal cancer on 23 June 1933; he was buried in Rake Lane Cemetery in Wallasey, alongside his parents.

 Turner's son, Merchant Navy Able Seaman Percy Wilfred Turner, age 55, was lost on 16 September 1941 on Jedmoor when sank it.